 When the two upper chambers of your heart beat irregularly, it may cause blood to pool or collect, developing clots.
 Clots may dislodge and travel to different organs in your body, including your brain.
 When a clot blocks blood flow to your brain, it causes a stroke.

-Some people are a higher risk of developing stroke with AFib.
-For example, people who are older are at a higher risk.
+Some people are at higher risk of developing stroke with AFib.
+For example, people who are older are at higher risk.

 You may also be at high risk if you have:

 - history of previous stroke